 Here is an example from the Utah Avalanche Center forecast.
 Below 9500 feet, the avalanche hazard is “low,” a subjective categorization meaning human-triggered and natural avalanches are unlikely.
 Keep in mind that conditions can change rapidly, avalanche forecasts are imperfect, and accidents and fatalities have occurred on “low” hazard days.
 Elevation and aspect are only one part of mitigating avalanche risk.

 Aspect can give you important clues about danger from wind loading and sun exposure.
 If the winds have been coming from the west, you may be more concerned about wind slabs on easterly aspects.
-On warm days, solar radiation can contribute to wet loose avalanches on solar aspects.
+On sunny days, solar radiation can contribute to wet loose avalanches on solar aspects.
 And, particularly in continental and intermountain snow climates, persistent slabs may be present on all aspects.

 When planning your tour, note the elevation on the map by reading the contour intervals and compare it with the danger rose.
 Or, better yet, create a route and look at the elevation statistics.